cobyqa/cobyqa/docs/source/algo/index.rst

 Description of the algorithms
 #############################

-This page presents the framework of the method.
+:Date: |today|

+This section presents in depth the derivative trust-region method employed by COBYQA to tackle nonlinear constrained problems.

 .. toctree::
     :maxdepth: 2